cs-4241-2024/final_project/README.md

 ### NodeJS + Express Server

-We used Express and NodeJS as our server of choice.
+We used Express and NodeJS as our server of choice, hosted on Railway.
+It connects to MongoDB using MongoDB's official driver.
-TODO: Harshith explain more pls

 ### Clerk authentication

 We used Clerk as our authentication provider.
-Clerk provides github authentication and is very easy to set up with a react project.
+Clerk provides Github authentication and is very easy to set up with a react project.
 Using Clerk SignedIn and SignedOut components also allowed us not to have a seperate login page.

 ## Challenges Faced